-I completely understand that when travelling Italy it is actually incredibly tempting to base your daily nutrition on gelato and pizza, but by doing that you would miss out on these 13 best restaurants in Florence!
+When travelling Italy it’s incredibly tempting to base your daily nutrition on gelato and pizza, but by doing that you would miss out on these 13 best restaurants in Florence.

-Now because there is an endless choice of really good eats in Florence, my selection will be based on the best package-value (food, service, ambience) for money combination, and broken down by time of day.
+Because there is an endless choice of really good eats in Florence, my selection will be based on the best package-value (food, service, ambience) for money combination, and broken down by time of day.
+Wondering what to do in Florence?
+Eat at one of the best restaurants!

 Breakfast & Coffee from the Best Restaurants in Florence